Telford: Transport

 Telford is situated at the terminus of the M54 motorway, a spur of the M6 linking the town with Wolverhampton and the West Midlands, and on the A5 road between Shrewsbury and Cannock.

 Telford Central railway station is situated on the Shrewsbury to Wolverhampton Line.
 The town also has Oakengates railway station and Wellington railway station on the same line.
-All three stations are serviced by trains from Transport for Wales Rail, West Midlands Railway, and Avanti West Coast.
+All three stations are serviced by trains from Transport for Wales Rail and West Midlands Railway.

 In May 1998, Virgin Trains West Coast introduced a service from Shrewsbury to London Euston.
 It was withdrawn in 2000.
 A service to Walsall was introduced from Wellington via Wolverhampton but proved to be unprofitable and was withdrawn by London Midland in December 2008.
 A new service from Wrexham General to London Marylebone was launched by Wrexham & Shropshire in 2008.
 The venture however proved unprofitable and ceased to operate on 28 January 2011, leaving Shropshire as the only English county without a direct train link to London.
 Virgin Trains re-launched a direct Shrewsbury to London Euston service in December 2014.
 In addition, there are three further stations isolated from the national network, Spring Village, Lawley and Horsehay & Dawley, at Telford Steam Railway, situated at Horsehay.

 Telford's rapidly growing population still has a relatively low car ownership.
 In 2004 Telford & Wrekin council was awarded 'Beacon Status' for improving access to public transport.
 Being a new town with a planned transport infrastructure, the town features relatively few traffic problems, in comparison to the urban areas of Birmingham or medieval streets of Shrewsbury.
 The M54 reduces through-traffic on local roads, and the A442 Queensway acts as a north–south artery road.

 The majority of bus services in the area are operated by Arriva Midlands from its garage at Stafford Park, which replaced the original Midland Red garage in Wellington.
 Banga Bus operate service 891 to Wolverhampton via Shifnal and Tettenhall, replacing the original service operated by Midland Red which was latterly operated by Arriva Midlands.
-Beginning on 1 June 2021, Chaserider launched service X14 to Cannock and the McArthur Glenn West Midlands Designer Outlet.
-However due to low usage of the service, Chaserider withdrew the X14 in January 2022.
+Between 1 June 2021 and January 2022, Chaserider launched service X14 to Cannock and the McArthur Glenn West Midlands Designer Outlet. but was withdrawn due to low usage.

+A number of council contract services operate under the 'Travel Telford' brand, including Arriva Midlands service 99, Chaserider services 100, 102, 103 and 104 and Select Bus service 101.
+These were introduced to link local employment opportunities, schools and villages previously without bus services.
+Notably the 100 (nicknamed 'Express 100') runs seven days a week and on evenings.